-My Entire Company Avoids Email For One Full Day Every Week
+My Entire Company Avoids Email For One Full Day Every Quarter

 About three years ago, my company tried an experiment: We declared a “no email day” for an entire weekday.
 The whole office powered down our inboxes completely.
 We didn’t just turn off alerts and notifications—we all set out-of-office auto-responses and went cold turkey.

-It was such a success that we’re still doing it.
+It was such a success that we’re still doing it once a quarter.
 Maybe you should, too.

 Related: What Happened When 13 Employees Quit Email For A Week

-Note: Correction: A previous version of this article incorrectly stated that LaSalle institutes a no-email day on a weekly basis, when in fact the company does so quarterly.